csarron/MobiRNN-EMDL17/README.md

+# MobiRNN-EMDL17

-Note that this repo is for reproducing the results reported in the MobiRNN paper ([v1](https://arxiv.org/abs/1706.00878))
+Note that this repo is for reproducing the results reported in the MobiRNN [paper(v1)](https://arxiv.org/abs/1706.00878)

 ## Usage